Penglai-Enclave/Penglai-Enclave-sPMP/README.md

 	# In the docker image
 	./scripts/build_euler_kernel.sh

+Note:The kernel image needs to be compiled only when openeuler version is less than 23

 ### Build OpenSBI (with Penglai supports)
+For openEuler version < 23:

 	docker run -v $(pwd):/home/penglai/penglai-enclave -w /home/penglai/penglai-enclave --rm -it ddnirvana/penglai-enclave:v0.5 bash
 	# In the docker image